brozeph/reindeer/readme.md

 * Required fields support in mapping (not a native feature of Elasticsearch)
 * Dynamic [strict and false](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html) mapping support

+## ES6 Support

+For each method documented below, the `callback` argument is fully optional.
+In the event that callback is not provided, a Javascript native `Promise` is returned to the caller.

 ## Installation

 ```